 The first Protestant preaching of the gospel in The Philippines was undertaken by Major John Milsaps, a chaplain appointed to accompany US troops from San Francisco to Manila in July 1898.
 Major Milsaps conducted open-air and regular meetings and led many into a saving knowledge of Jesus Christ.

-The advance of The Salvation Army in The Philippines came at the initiative of Filipinos who had been converted through contact with the Army in Hawaii and then returned to their homeland.
-During the period 1933-37 they commenced meetings in Panay, Luzon, Cebu and Mindanao Islands.
-In June 1937 Colonel and Mrs Alfred Lindvall officially inaugurated this widespread work.
+The advance of The Salvation Army in The Philippines came at the initiative of Filipinos who had been converted through contact with the Army in Hawaii, returned to their homeland and commenced meetings in Panay, Luzon, Cebu and Mindanao Islands during the period 1933-37.
+On 6 June 1937 Colonel and Mrs Alfred Lindvall officially inaugurated this widespread work.

 PO Box 3830